search

 Every quarter, we check Quickbooks Online (QBO) for discrepancies and follow up on quirks.

-• Check balance sheet and profit and loss statements (P&Ls) in QBO against the latest monthly workbooks in Google Drive.
+2. Check balance sheet and profit and loss statements (P&Ls) in QBO against the latest monthly workbooks in Google Drive.
+Ensure reports are in the "accural" accounting method.

 Report quarterly numbers in Chronograph